na-na-hi/renget/archive/iftod.md

 \>His whole body spasms with a strained roar from his jaws as the first jet of creamy wyvern seed explodes from his tip, arching through the air to land across the scales of his chest.
 \>You stroke his flagging cock harder and faster; it twitches and spasms in your grip with each pulse of semen travelling its length to paint his chest white.
 \>Your fingers coax more and more cum from him until the last of it weakly dribbles from his quivering tip and he’s left a shuddering and sticky in his afterglow.
-\>His softening cock already begins to retreat into his slit, his chest heaves for air and his head and wings lay on the ground collapsed in total exhaustion, you sit down beside his head as his scratchy tongue drags an appreciating lick across your face before moving to clean the sticky globs of cum spread between your fingers.
+\>His softening cock already begins to retreat into his slit, his chest heaves for air and his head and wings lay on the ground collapsed in total exhaustion, you sit down beside his head as his scratchy tongue drags an appreciating lick across your face before moving to clean the sticky globs of cum spread between your fingers.%%

 ===================================

-\>“What is a Gog-damned Rathalos doing here?!”
-The Hunter screamed over the wind from the descending monster’s wings, squinting against the dust and rubble kicked up from the parking lot.
+[\>“What is a Gog-damned Rathalos doing here?!”](https://desu-usergeneratedcontent.xyz/trash/image/1585/59/1585594850627.jpg) %darkgreen%The Hunter screamed over the wind from the descending monster’s wings, squinting against the dust and rubble kicked up from the parking lot.
 \>“What do you mean?
 He’s our best customer!”
 The store clerk shouted back, holding his cap against the wind.
 \>The Rathalos dropped to the ground, the sudden crash of his weight sending a tremor through the parking lot.
 \>A small coin purse around his neck jingled musically as the wyvern settled himself.